 Welcome to Blogmas 2017!
 Today blogging with us is our friend, Jennifer at This Mommin’ Life be sure to go say “Hi” to her one her website!
-After reading this post I can’t wait to start making my gifts for neighbors, friends, teachers, and coworkers!
+After reading this post I can’t wait to start making my handmade gifts for neighbors, friends, teachers, and coworkers!

 I love Christmas.
 It has always been my favorite time of the year.
 There is something about all the decorations, smells, and lights that make it such a fun time of the year.
 I think it always comes back to how Christmas was for me growing up.
 I have a fairly large family and so when we were younger it was not uncommon for us to “make” gifts for each other.
-I have the fondest memories of these gifts and have continued using this tradition as I have gotten older.
+Some of the fondest memories I have are of these gifts and have continued using this tradition as I have gotten older.
 Many of the things I started making years ago are still requested for this year.
 Below are some ideas for you to make homemade gifts that are easy to make, budget-friendly, and are crowd pleasers.

 I started making these on Snapfish several years ago when I had a coupon for a Buy One, Get One free.
 Not only was it super easy to make but my mother in law LOVED hers.
 It was so much fun to look back at the pictures from that year and reminisce about how much everyone has grown.
 There are certain designs that you can also include quotes from things your kids have said through the year.
 It helps to add a little extra personalization.
 This one you do need to make sure you have it created by mid-November so you don’t have to pay extra for shipping.
 Depending on which photo print service you use, look out for coupon codes that allows you to order a calendar for more than one person.